yaronf/I-D/STAR/draft-ietf-acme-star.md

 If done this way, the process would involve frequent interactions between the registration function of the ACME Certification Authority (CA) and the identity provider infrastructure (e.g.: DNS, web servers), therefore making the issuance of short-term certificates exceedingly dependent on the reliability of both.

 This document presents an extension of the ACME protocol that optimizes this process by making short-term certificates first class objects in the ACME ecosystem.
-Once the order for a string of short-term certificates is accepted, the CA is responsible for publishing the next certificate at an agreed upon URL before the previous one expires.
+Once the Order for a string of short-term certificates is accepted, the CA is responsible for publishing the next certificate at an agreed upon URL before the previous one expires.
 The IdO can terminate the automatic renewal before the negotiated deadline, if needed - e.g., on key compromise.

 For a more generic treatment of STAR certificates, readers are referred to {{I-D.nir-saag-star}}.